mne-tools/mne-python/doc/configure_git.rst

 * If you can possibly avoid it, avoid merging master or any other branches into your feature branch while you are working.

-* If you do find yourself merging from the master, consider :ref:`rebase-on-master`
+* If you do find yourself merging from the master branch, consider :ref:`rebase-on-master`

 * **Ensure all tests still pass**.
 Make `travis`_ happy.